Skip to main content

 4. Select the first unit at random

 Next, select the first unit in the sample at random.
-You can use several of the methods we mentioned to accomplish this.
-The method you choose will depend on personal preference and the structure of the data.
+You can use any of the methods mentioned earlier.
+The right one depends on personal preference and the structure of the data.
 When choosing a method, consider how bias may impact the selection and try to account for it.

 5. Select subsequent units

-After selecting the first unit, select the remaining units in the sample systematically by selecting every nth unit in the population, where n is the sampling interval.
-For example, if the sampling interval is 15, the first item would be 15, and subsequent items would be 30, 45, 60, etc.
+After selecting the first unit, select the remaining units systematically by taking every nth unit in the population, where n is the sampling interval.
+For example, if the sampling interval is 15 and your random starting point is 7, you’d select the 7th item, then the 22nd, 37th, 52nd, and so on.

 When using linear sampling, you stop when you reach the end of the data.
 For circular sampling, loop around and continue until you get the required number of samples.